Zach Putnam

 Steven Zachary McGuire Putnam (born July 3, 1987) is an American former professional baseball pitcher.
-He has played in Major League Baseball (MLB) for the Cleveland Indians, Colorado Rockies, Chicago Cubs and Chicago White Sox.
+He played in Major League Baseball (MLB) for the Cleveland Indians, Colorado Rockies, Chicago Cubs and Chicago White Sox.

 Amateur career

 Born in Rochester, Michigan, Putnam attended Pioneer High School in Ann Arbor, Michigan.
 At Pioneer, Putnam was the Michigan Gatorade Player of the Year and Mr. Baseball in 2005, and also led the team to a state title in 2004.
 Putnam then attended the University of Michigan, where he played for the Michigan Wolverines baseball team as a pitcher and outfielder, and was a two-time All-American.
 In 2007, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League.
 As a hitter, Putnam hit .307 with 19 home runs and had an overall ERA of 3.36 over three seasons for the Wolverines.